Institut français du Proche-Orient: History

 The IFPO was established in 2002, combining three existing French institutes in the area: IFEAD (French Institute for Arab Studies in Damascus, established in 1922), IFAPO (French Institute of Near Eastern Archaeology, established in Syria and Lebanon in 1946), and CERMOC (Centre for Study and Research on the Contemporary Middle East, established in Lebanon in 1977 and Jordan in 1988).
 The IFPO holds the status of a "Joint Entity of French Research Institutes Abroad" (UMIFRE no6, Unité Mixte des Instituts français de recherche à l'étranger) and is under the aegis of the French Ministry of Foreign Affairs and the CNRS (French National Centre for Scientific Research).
 In 2010, the IFPO opened a research center in the Erbil Citadel in the Kurdistan Region of Iraq.

 Organization

 The institute is organized into three scientific departments: Archaeology and Ancient History (Director: Carole Roche-Hawley); Arab Studies, Medieval and Modern (Director: Iyas Hassan); and Contemporary Studies (Director: Matthieu Rey).

-The institute recruits researchers from France, as well as Syria, Lebanon, Jordan, and other countries around the world.
+The institute recruits researchers from France, Syria, Lebanon, Jordan, and other countries around the world.

-Researchers are selected to participate in various academic projects initiated by institute for a maximum duration of three years.
+Researchers are selected to participate in various academic projects initiated by the institute for a maximum duration of three years.
 The IFPO is also open to young researchers (PhD candidates, grant holders, etc.) of all nationalities.
 The duration of their stay varies according to the individual.

 The institute also awards some short-term grants for limited projects.